patrikhuber/eos/README.md

 ## Documentation

-The code is fully documented with Doxygen and you can also build the `doc` target.
+The code is fully documented with Doxygen, and an online version of the documentation can be accessed here (todo - add link).
+Alternatively, an up-to-date version can be built by setting `-DBUILD_DOCUMENTATION=on` and then building the `doc` target.

 ## License & contributions